Inferring oscillator's phase and amplitude response from a scalar signal exploiting test stimulation: Introduction

 \subsubsection{Estimating amplitude response in experiments}

-The problem of amplitude response estimation appears, e.g., in the context of DBS, where the goal is to modulate a brain rhythm by weak pulses.
+The problem of amplitude response estimation appears, e.g., in the context of DBS, where the goal is to modulate the brain rhythm by weak pulses.
 Such modulation is possible only if the amplitude's perturbation decays slowly so that the effects of several pulses accumulate.
-For a dynamical model, it means that the brain oscillator's limit cycle is weakly stable, i.e., its largest Floquet multiplier is close to one (Floquet exponent close to 0).
+For a dynamical model, it means that the oscillator's limit cycle is weakly stable, i.e., its largest Floquet multiplier is close to one (Floquet exponent close to 0).
 A popular model of brain rhythm generation is a large neuronal population exhibiting collective mode oscillation due to the synchronization of the population's elements.
 If the amplitude of the collective mode is not too large, i.e., the system is close to the synchronization transition point, then the limit cycle corresponding to the collective oscillation is weakly stable even if the cycles of individual neurons are strongly stable.
 This consideration motivates our analysis of the amplitude response using the models with a weakly stable cycle.

 The first problem with the amplitude response is its definition.
 While the phase of a limit-cycle oscillator is unambiguously (up to an additive constant) defined via isochrons, there is no universal definition for the amplitude variable.
 A pragmatic approach~\cite{Duchet_et_al-20} is to estimate the amplitude of an observed signal using the Hilbert Transform.
-Comparing the amplitude before and after the stimulus, for different phases of stimulation, Duchet et al.~\cite{Duchet_et_al-20} in this way introduced the amplitude response curve, ARC.
+Comparing the amplitude before and after the stimulus for different phases of stimulation, Duchet et al.~\cite{Duchet_et_al-20} in this way introduced the amplitude response curve, ARC.

-Another approach to characterization of the amplitude variations exploits the notion of isostables~\cite{wilson2016, wilson2018, wilson2019}.
+Another approach to characterizing the amplitude variations exploits the notion of isostables~\cite{wilson2016, wilson2018, wilson2019}.
 In this framework, the Winfree Eq.~(\ref{eq:Winfree}) is complemented by an equation for the isostable variable $\psi$ that can be interpreted as a deviation from the limit cycle: